Zlo/redmine_time_tracker/README.markdown

 ## Getting the plugin

-Most current version is available at: [GitHub](https://github.com/fernandokosh/redmine_time_tracker).
+Most current version is available at: [GitHub](https://github.com/Zlo/redmine_time_tracker).

+This version contains a small patch to get things to work on the redmine package for Ubuntu 12.04.
+A dependency to the backports gem is added for flat_map().

 ## Requirements
 * Redmine 2.4.0